youyanggu/yyg-seir-simulator/README.md

 #### `REOPEN_SHIFT_DAYS`

 Even though some regions open on the same date, infections can begin increasing faster or slower than we'd normally expect.
 We use the `REOPEN_SHIFT_DAYS` to account for that.
 For example, a value of 7 means that we are shifting the `REOPEN_DATE` to be 7 days later, while a value of -7 means we are shifting it to be 7 days earlier.
+The default value is 0.

 #### `REOPEN_R_MULT`